-If you aren’t the biggest fan of the current version of Test Track, I have some really good news for you.
-Disney has announced that a reimagining of Test Track is coming to EPCOT in the near future!
+If you aren’t the biggest fan of the most recent version of Test Track, I have some really good news for you.
+A reimagining of Test Track is coming to EPCOT in 2025 and work is already underway!

 A lot of fans have been disappointed with Test Track 2.0 since its debut in 2012 and so now Disney will get a chance to right all the wrongs with Test Track version 3.0.
 And it’s paying homage to the original attraction located in that building…World of Motion!